Quality Control for Crowdsourced Annotation

 | Platform features | Prolific/MTurk settings | Before/during collection |

-Most quality control analysis happens after data collection through post-processing scripts.
-Plan your analysis pipeline before collecting data to ensure you capture the information you need.
+Most of this analysis happens after collection, through post-processing scripts.
+Plan that pipeline before you collect anything, so you actually capture the fields you'll need.

 Next Steps